nishantsah08/public_html/executive/02_AI_AGENT_ROLES.md

 2.  **Auditor AI:**
     *   **Role:** The system's independent performance and financial watchdog.
-    *   **Responsibilities:** Proactively audits departments for policy compliance, efficiency, and resource waste, reporting directly to the CEO.
+    *   **Responsibilities:** Proactively audits all executive departments and ministries, including the new **Ministry of Finance**, for policy compliance, efficiency, and resource waste, reporting directly to the CEO.

 3.  **Vigilance AI:**
     *   **Role:** The system's security and integrity officer.